How to Prevent Diaper Blowouts: A Mom’s Guide

 Putting a cloth diaper cover over a disposable diaper may prevent a diaper blowout from leaking all over your baby’s clothes or sheets!

 Even though this is a cloth diaper cover, just put it on over the disposable diaper.
 No need for inserts or any of the other stuff for cloth diapers.
-The snug elastic waistband will prevent diaper blowouts up the back!
+The snug elastic waistband will prevent a diaper blowout up the back!

 Diaper leaking out the leg